aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to XLSB in C++ Applications" h2="Convert PS to XLSB in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to XLSB</h2>

+The Portable Document Format (PDF) is a popular file format used to store documents.
+It is widely used for sharing documents, as it is platform independent and can be opened on any device.
+However, PDF files are not suitable for editing and manipulating data.
+Therefore, it is necessary to convert PDF files to other formats such as XLSB, which is a binary file format used by Microsoft Excel.

-Converting PS to XLSB in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSB.
+<h2>How Aspose.Total Helps for PS to XLSB Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that can be used to convert PDF files to XLSB.
+It is a simple two-step process.
+In the first step, you can export PS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSB.
+Aspose.Total for C++ provides a wide range of features and functions that make it easy to convert PDF files to XLSB.
+It is a powerful and reliable solution for converting PDF files to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}